- 01 How to Check Disk Partition Style in Windows

 GPT is part of the UEFI standard, which means a UEFI-based system should be installed on a GPT disk.
-GPT partition style allows you to create theoretically unlimited partitions on the disk and enables you to fully use disks that are larger than 2TB.
+Theoretically, GPT partition style allows you to create unlimited partitions and enables you to fully use disks that are larger than 2TB.
 Besides, compare GPT and MBR, GPT is safer and has better compatibility with modern hardware.

 "Why Windows Cannot Install GPT?"